 Please do not keep your child off school due to uniform issues.
-The Academy has spare uniform to lend to students on a short-term basis to allow parents/carers to rectify the situation.
+The academy has spare uniform to lend to students on a short-term basis to allow parents/carers to rectify the situation.

 The Education (Pupil Registration) (England) 2006 Act states that “head teachers may not grant any leave of absence during term time unless there are exceptional circumstances.”
-Cathedral Academy will request penalty notices for unauthorised term time holidays.
+Trinity Academy Cathedral will request penalty notices for unauthorised term time holidays.
 (Penalty amount per parent, per child is £60 if paid within 21 days, £120 if paid after this date but within 28 days.
-Please note that this money does not go to the Academy but to the local authority.
+Please note that this money does not go to the academy but to the local authority.
 Failure to pay a Penalty Notice could result in a parental prosecution for non-attendance.)

 Occasionally it has come to light that illness has been given as a reason when a holiday has actually been taken.
-Please note that in line with Government guidance on school attendance the Academy are not obliged to mark a student as “ill” unless we have some sort of medical proof for this.
+Please note that in line with Government guidance on school attendance the academy are not obliged to mark a student as “ill” unless we have some sort of medical proof for this.
 Failure to provide this evidence could result in a Penalty Notice being issued for unauthorised absence.

-Just think …
+Just Think …

 Although 90% attendance might sound high, it really isn’t!
 The Government’s minimum attendance level is 97%.
 If a student has average attendance of 90% then they are missing:

 - Four teaching weeks (20 days) every year

 - Half a school year during their five years of secondary education.